Coffee DIY Wax Melts Recipe

 These DIY wax melts made of soy wax will last between 8 to 10 hours for each wax melt.
 Concerning how to use candle melts best, place one wax melt in a candle warmer and warm it until the fragrance is released into the room.
 Then turn the warmer off and let the wax melt cool again before melting.

-You can repeat this process many times over the course of weeks until the amount of scent is largely dissipated before moving on to the next wax melt.
 How?
-Because it typically only takes 30 mins to melt and fragrance a room.
-This method is very practical and greatly extends the use of each wax melt as compared to leaving a candle warmer on all day.
+Because it typically only takes 30 minutes to melt and fragrance a room.
+This method is very practical and greatly extends the use of each wax melt compared to leaving a candle warmer on all day.

 Printable Recipe Anyone?